Have you been injured at work?

 Yes.
 There are no up-front charges and no hidden fees.
 Contact us to find out more about the way that no win – no fee works.

 We are here to help!
 If you would like free, no obligation advice following a work injury you can call us freephone on 0800 731 5434 to speak to a personal injury solicitor.
-If you prefer, you can request a free consultation.
+If you prefer, you can book a free telephone consultation using the link below.